wikimedia/ToolforgeBundle/README.md

 ### Sessions

 By default Symfony uses `/` for sessions' cookie path, but this isn't secure on Toolforge because it means that different tools can access each other's cookies.
+Additionally, Toolforge may by default use the fallback to the session expiry defined in php.ini, which is only 24 minutes.
 To fix this, set the following in your `framework.yaml`:

     framework:
       session:
         storage_id: Wikimedia\ToolforgeBundle\Service\NativeSessionStorage
+        handler_id: 'session.handler.native_file'
         save_path: '%kernel.project_dir%/var/sessions/%kernel.environment%'
+        cookie_lifetime: 604800 # one week

 ## Examples